Ethiopia: Army says it is in control of Tigray capital | DW | 28.11.2020

 Communications in Tigray have been down for weeks, making it hard to verify reports from the ground, but it is believed that hundreds, possibly thousands have already lost their lives in the fighting.

-Read more: Ethiopia: PM vows to protect Tigray civilians amid refugee warning

-On Friday, the Ethiopian defense officials sent a letter to foreign embassies in Addis Ababa, threatening their defense attaches with expulsion in case they were working with enemies of the state.
+On Friday, Ethiopian defense officials sent a letter to foreign embassies in Addis Ababa, threatening their defense attaches with expulsion if they were working with enemies of the state.

 "Some military attaches are working with those who endangered the security of the country, identified on blacklists and sought by an attorney of the court," the letter said.